brendon-wong/flask-exercises/readme.md

 # Flask Exercises: Work in Progress

 This repository contains Flask instructional lessons, exercises, and exercise solutions.
 Lessons and exercises are based off of Rithm's [Flask Fundamentals](https://www.rithmschool.com/courses/flask-fundamentals) course, shared under [this CC license](https://creativecommons.org/licenses/by-nc-nd/4.0/).
-The lesson text has been archived here without modification aside from minor error corrections.
+The lesson material has been archived here without modification aside from minor error corrections.

-To use this repository, you can look at a lesson on Rithm's website or use the archived lesson text in each lesson folder.
-Complete the lesson's associated exercises in app.py.
+To use this repository, you can look at the lessons on Rithm's website or use the lesson material in each lesson folder.
 I have included notes for each section in each lesson's readme section under "Brendon's Notes."
-Each lesson has tests in the test.py module which you can refer to while developing to see what the exercise expects.
-My solutions to each exercise, which pass all tests, are in solution.py.
-Rithm's official solutions can be found [here](https://github.com/rithmschool/python_curriculum_exercises/tree/solutions).
+My solutions to each exercise, which pass all tests, are in solution.py or solution.md depending on the section, and Rithm's solutions can be found [here](https://github.com/rithmschool/python_curriculum_exercises/tree/solutions).
+For the Flask sections of the exercises, write your solution in app.py.
+There are tests in the test.py module which you can refer to while developing to see what the exercise expects.

-The solutions were created with Flask version 1.0.2 and Python version 3.6.5 and will likely be forward compatible with future releases.
+The solutions were created with Flask version 1.0.2, Python version 3.6.5, and PostgreSQL version 10.3 and will likely be forward compatible with future releases.

+The following setup instructions are for MacOS.
+For other operating systems see the Flask documentation on [Installation](http://flask.pocoo.org/docs/latest/installation/) and online Postgres resources which provide setup information for other operating systems.

 ### Setup
 1. `git clone` this repository